d12frosted/elpa-mirror/gnu/embark-readme.txt

   • The `embark-collect' command produces a buffer listing all the current candidates, for you to peruse and run actions on at your leisure.
 The candidates are displayed as a list showing additional annotations.
+If any of the candidates contain newlines, then horizontal lines are used to separate candidates.

-    The Embark Collect buffer is somewhat "dired-like": you can select and deselect candidates through the `embark-select' action (bound to `SPC').
+    The Embark Collect buffer is somewhat "dired-like": you can select and deselect candidates through `embark-select' (available as an action in `embark-act', bound to `SPC'; but you could also give it a global key binding).
 In an Embark Collect buffer `embark-act' is bound to `a' and `embark-act-all' is bound to `A'; `embark-act-all' will act on all currently marked candidates if there any, and will act on all candidates if none are marked.
 In particular, this means that `a SPC' will toggle whether the candidate at point is selected, and `A SPC' will select all candidates if none are selected, or deselect all selected candidates if there are some.

   • The `embark-export' command tries to open a buffer in an appropriate major mode for the set of candidates.
 If the candidates are files